maria-antoniak/goodreads-scraper/README.md

 You can install these Python libraries by running `pip install -r requirements.txt`

 Finally, you will need a web browser — either Chrome or Firefox.
-We have found that the Goodreads Scraper tends to function better with Firefox.
+We have found Carver tends to function better with Firefox.

 # Tests